matdombrock/sllm/README.md

 - Directly read and write local files
 - I don't always have easy access to a GUI

-> $ sllm what would be the avantage of talking to a LLM via the command line?
+> $ sllm what would be the advantage of talking to a LLM via the command line?
 >
 > The advantage of talking to a LLM via the command line is that it allows for a more efficient and direct way of communicating.
 It also allows for more precise and specific commands to be used, which can help to quickly get the desired results.